kharf/flux-k8s-stack/catalog/prometheus-stackdriver-exporter/README.md

-# Loki
+# Prometheus-Stackdriver-Exporter
-[Loki](https://grafana.com/docs/loki/) is a set of components that can be composed into a fully featured logging stack.
+[Prometheus-Stackdriver-Exporter](https://github.com/prometheus-community/stackdriver_exporter) is a proxy that requests Stackdriver API for the metric's time-series everytime prometheus scrapes it.

 ---
 ## Apply it to your cluster